By Michael Rodriguez

 From 10 a.m. to 11 p.m., King invited esports professionals to compete against the College’s own gaming community.
 Both students and non-College participants signed up for multiple brackets and competed against each other for the title of Champion.

 The event centered around four main brackets — Melee Singles, Melee Doubles, Ultimate Singles and Ultimate Doubles.
 While some participants fought alone in the singles rounds, many teamed up with friends to play against their peers.

 From across the state, professionals and amateurs traveled to compete in King, bringing a variety of players, strategies and hours of entertainment.
 Santiago Pinto, a sophomore computer science major at Rutgers University and competitive Melee player, drove an hour to Ewing to play.

 “I was excited by the energy when I first walked in,” Pinto said.
 “Seeing all my friends having fun with complete strangers is a real sight.”

-Volunteers from the College’s Graphic Design Club and the College Union Board provided the venue and served as the event coordinators.
+Volunteers from the College’s Graphic Design Club provided the venue and served as the event coordinators.